forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 **Resource Management Hierarchy (GCP Project Structure)**

-Usage of the organization node, folders and projects should only have enough complexity to solve specific requirements.
-A typical best practice is for a customer to create a project per “system or application”, per “environment” (DEV, TEST, PROD).
-Folders are only introduced if distinct business users require autonomy (to create projects and manage Organization Policies) in their own “space” in GCP or to have distinct groupings of DEV, TEST, PROD with different policies applied at the folder level for each environment.
+It's best to limit the complexity of the organization, folder, and project hierarchy to solve specific requirements.
+For example, create one project per system or application per environment (DEV, TEST, PROD).
+Use folders only if distinct business users need autonomy to create projects and manage organization policies in a separate GCP structure, or to have distinct groupings of DEV, TEST, PROD with different folder-level policies for each environment.

 **Quota Management Process**

-GCP provides default [quotas](https://cloud.google.com/compute/quotas) based on an organization reputation on the platform.
-Enterprises will need to define a workflow to monitor their quota usage and to apply for more quota when they determine that they are nearing their allocation.
+GCP provides default [quotas](https://cloud.google.com/compute/quotas) based on a variety of factors.
+Your organization will need to monitor your quota usage and apply for more quota when you're nearing your allocation limit.

-**Remove Default IAM Organization Policies**
+**Remove Default Cloud IAM Organization Policies**

 By default, a GCP organization is created allowing all users to create and manage projects.
 For most large organizations, this should be removed.